 You can't deduct depreciation or insurance for the part of the year the property was held for personal use.
-However, you can include the home mortgage interest and real estate tax expenses for the part of the year the property was held for personal use when figuring the amount you can deduct on Schedule A.
+However, you can include the home mortgage interest, mortgage insurance premiums, and real estate tax expenses for the part of the year the property was held for personal use when figuring the amount you can deduct on Schedule A.